-Some tasks, specifically, those related to the data describing the regional transportation system and its analysis, are described in the Regional Modeling and Data Program section of this document (Section IV).
+Task for 2019-2020 that will assist in future RTSP updates - such as continuing to maintain information that describes and analyzes the condition and operations of the regional transportation system -- are described in the Regional Modeling and Data Program section of this document (Section IV).
 See System Monitoring and Reporting (Section IV.C) for discussion of developing a database for indicators used in the goals and objectives of the RTSP.